Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

     Circuitry   :d, 1968-01-20, until b c
 ```

 SPIN-OFFS: TESTS MULTIFEED

 ## Wrap up.
 Advantages

 ### Separation of duties

-Needs no introduction but to stress a couple of points:
+It needs no introduction but to stress a couple of points:

-+ It can match personal inclinations (even of a single person depending on mood)
++ Match personal inclinations (even of a single person depending on mood).
++ Present the concept ASAP.
-+ Adjust/swap layers of logic
++ Adjust/swap layers of logic.

-### Fast effective tasks and feedback.
+### Effective definitions of tasks and feedback

+### Team practice

 \___________
  <div align="center">🔚 &nbsp;🌒 2024-2025  ... images: kyriosity ...</div>